- Academic Director full-time Master Global Management & PhD program for executives

 - Academic Director International Business

-Steffi Weil has more than ten years of professional experience in-and outside of academia.
-In her current positions as Academic Director of the China-Europe Master Program at the Antwerp Management School and Associate Dean/Assistant Professor at Vesalius College she aims to combine her management experience with her academic credentials.
-In her role as professor she develops research activities on international politics with a focus on China, and she conceptualizes and teaches the curriculum on Asia in international trade and politics.
+Steffi Weil is Professor at Antwerp Management School and the University of Antwerp.
+She has more than 15 years of professional experience in-and outside of academia.
+In her current positions as Academic Director of the PhD program for executives and the Master Global Management at the Antwerp Management School she combines her management experience with her academic credentials.
+In her role as professor she develops research activities on global political economy with a focus on China, and she conceptualizes and teaches the curriculum on international trade and politics.

-Her research-led teaching experience is substantial in the fields of comparative studies, Asia and international politics.
+Her research-led teaching experience is substantial in the fields of comparative studies, Asia and global political economy.
 In her capacity as a research fellow at BICCS, assistant professor at Vesalius College and Academic Director at Antwerp Management School, she has been entrusted with teaching and conceptualizing a broad range of multidisciplinary lectures in the field of international politics, international communication, lobbying and business.
 She has developed a curriculum on China politics, EU-China relations and EU-China lobbying.

-One of her core research interests lies in the advocacy repertoire and potential of international organizations.
-Her teaching experience highly benefits from interrelatedness and feedback between her research and teaching activities, in a mutually enriching fashion.
-Her current research concentrates on comparative politics across China, the European Union and the United States.
+Her core research interests lies global political economy, China and lobbying.
+Her teaching experience highly benefits from inter relatedness and feedback between her research and teaching activities, in a mutually enriching fashion.